 Relay.app

 Relay.app stands out because it is incredibly easy to use.
-Non-technical users that have struggled with tools like Zapier and Make.com can create AI agents in minutes.
-To create agents in Relay.app, all you need to do is explain what you want in plain language, and Relay.app will create the agentic workflow for you.
-This model combines the ease-of-use of chat with the predictability and reliability of workflows.
-Relay.app also has the strongest human in the loop features that keep you in control and ensure that you can trust the work of your agents.
+Non-technical users who have struggled with tools like Zapier and Make.com can create AI workflows in minutes.
+To create predictable, reliable AI workflows in Relay.app, all you need to do is explain what you want in plain language, and the Relay.app Agent will do it for you, from creation to editing to improving and analyzing results.

-💰 Pricing
+Pricing

-Free tier: Yes – includes 200 automation steps and 500 AI credits per month.
+Free tier: Yes.
+Includes 200 automation steps and 500 AI credits per month.

 2.